parallel-pooler/winforms-application-test/README.md

 ## How to
 - Clone or download project
 - Open in Visual Studio and update Pooler NuGet package
-- Open source file /Main/TestJob.cs and edit method:
+- Open source file /Main/TestJob.cs and edit method `public void TestJob (Pooler.Base pool)`
-  - public void TestJob (Pooler.Base pool)
+    - replace demo code to find prime numbers with our task execution
 - Run application and try to find optimal values for setting up your thread pool created with Pooler

 ## Printscreen